Step-parent, aunt, Jennie, Pop, Ma’am, Mr. Smith . . .

 If you are introducing an older child to an SO for the first time, you probably want your kid and your SO to get along, but unless the SO is moving in with you or something, they don’t need to be particularly close.
 So don’t make it complicated.
 As long as your SO agrees, you child(ren) can call them by their first name.
 No reason to make a big deal out of it.

-Things can get a bit complicated with you are ‘marrying’ an SO (whether legally or privately) or you are moving in together.
-Either when someone is moving into your home to make a triad/quad/etc, or you’ve been living alone and will now have a primary partner moving in.
+Things can get a bit complicated when a previously unentwined or lightly entwined link becomes highly entwined, such as when moving in together.
 In these case, you might want to do some research into the advice given for helping kids adjust to having a new step-parent, almost all of it will apply.
 The short version is: let you kids know you want them and your SO to have a good relationship, but that relationship is up to them.
 They can start out calling your SO by their first name, and if later they decide they would like to call your SO aunt, uncle, Pop or something else, that is up to them.
 The message you want to give your child here is that they get to choose the label – the relationship they’ll have with your SO is up to them, and they won’t be forced into a relationship they aren’t comfortable with.